-Press H at the Maintenance Terminal Main Menu to open the Alarm History screen.
-This screen allows you to view alarms that are currently active.
-In the Alarm History screen (Figure 16 and Figure 17 on page 33) the:
+Type H at the Maintenance Terminal Main Menu to open the Alarm History screen.
+From this screen you can view alarms that are currently active.
+In the Alarm History screen (Figure 16 and Figure 17 on page 30) the:

 - First and Last columns contain the time and date stamp of the first and last occurrence of each alarm. - Current column shows the status of each alarm. - Count column lists the number of times each alarm occurred.
 (The maximum non-overflowing count is 999.)